 Moreover, bonds are tradable on the secondary market and their value is inversely related with interest rates.
 In other words, when interest rates rise existing bonds lose value, conversely when interest rates are cut, existing bonds rise in value.

 It is important to note, however, that if you intend to hold a bond to maturity, its secondary market value will not have any impact on your bond's interest rate or repayment amount at the end of the term.
-Its value will only impact you if you intend to sell the bond to a third party before it matures.
+Its value will only be impacted you if you decide to sell the bond to a third party before it matures.

-Possibly the most attractive element of investing in dividend stocks is that it allows the investor to pursue two sources of potential gain: the income generated from the dividends and the appreciation of the stock’s value over time.
+Possibly the most attractive element of investing for income using dividend stocks is that it allows the investor to pursue two sources of potential gains: the income generated from dividends and the appreciation of the stock’s value over time.